This article will explain how to create a custom ruleset, which can be used in SPCAF.

 Here you can disable complete sections of a report (Code Dependencies, Code Inventory, Code Metric, Quality Assessment, or SPCAF Analysis Summary) or parts of each section.
 To disable part of a section or a complete section click on the checkbox and remove the tick.

-The right side of the "Settings Editor" is where you the "Configuration and Details" section is where you can add additional configuration to the analyzer and view details of the selected element:
+The right side of the "Settings Editor" is the "Configuration and Details" section where you can add additional configuration to the analyzer and view details of the selected element: